How Can Data Increase Arc-On Time in a Welding Operation? | MillerWelds

 • Value- and non-value-added activities

-Companies can also use these systems to assess the effectiveness of their choice in filler metal and deposition rates (e.g., wire feed speeds) to ensure welders are as efficient and productive as possible.
+Companies can also use these systems to assess the effectiveness filler metals and deposition rates (e.g., wire feed speeds).
 In other words, they can examine whether welders are using optimal travel speeds, while also minimizing over- or under-welding conditions, which helps keep costs down.

-Here are four ways advanced systems like Miller® Insight Centerpoint™ arc data monitoring software can help operations improve arc-on time, throughput and quality.
+Here are four ways advanced systems like Miller® Insight Centerpoint™ arc data monitoring software, now available on Deltaweld® systems, can help operations improve arc-on time, throughput and quality.

 To increase arc-on time and throughput, there must first be efficient pre- and post-welding processes in place.
 Although certain activities are essential, they can still be streamlined.

 Management can determine if the time being spent is reasonable or if there is room for improvement.
-In some cases, it may be upstream in the operation, such as an excessive amount of time spent addressing tolerance issues.
-In other cases, it may be downstream activities such as grinding, packaging or the next step in the manufacturing process that are experiencing backups and causing excessive work in progress.
+In some cases, it may be upstream, such as an excessive amount of time spent addressing tolerance and part fit-up issues.
+In other cases, it may be downstream activities such as grinding, packaging or the next step in the manufacturing process that are experiencing backups.

 It’s critical to understand what’s happening in the weld cell when the operator isn’t actually welding.
 In many cases, arc-on time is much lower than expected.